klalle/Marlin/README.md

-This is my modified version of Marlin.
+This is my modified version of Marlin. <br>
-Take a look att my modifications [here](https://github.com/Allted/Marlin/compare/V1CNC_Ramps_Dual...klalle:V1CNC_Ramps_Dual_Kalle) (diff against V1CNC_Ramps_Dual)
+Take a look att my modifications [here](https://github.com/Allted/Marlin/compare/V1CNC_Ramps_Dual...klalle:V1CNC_Ramps_Dual_Kalle) (diff against V1CNC_Ramps_Dual) <br>
-I have basically altered the menu to make it more CNC-friendly.
+I have basically altered the menu to make it more CNC-friendly. <br>
-I have removed and moved menu items and added some custom ones (not in the built in custom-menu, but in the root menu)
+I have removed and moved menu items and added some custom ones (not in the built in custom-menu, but in the root menu)<br>

 #### This is my menu so far: <br>
 * Info Scren